 Kids may have difficulty getting into this fairly rudimentary game, which has a very basic look and feel and doesn't offer incentives like scores or statistics.

 Learning is integrated into the experience on every screen in the form of informative text, authentic images from the era, and the names of real people and places.
 Emotional outcomes will resonate with kids.

 The game's website offers additional material about the era, as well as a complete curriculum that homeschooling parents or teachers might use to dive more deeply into the subject.

 What's it about?

-Designed in part by students at Ball State University, THE UNDERGROUND RAILROAD: IN THE OHIO RIVER VALLEY is a free educational game for PCs and Macs that depicts the journey of slaves in the southern states to Canada in the 1820s through the 1850s.
-It begins with a brief description of the setting and situation, then puts players in the role of a slave who must forge a path north through counties and across rivers.
+Designed in part by students at Ball State University, THE UNDERGROUND RAILROAD: IN THE OHIO RIVER VALLEY is a free educational game for PCs and Macs that depicts the journey of slaves from the southern states to Canada in the 1820s through the 1850s.
+It begins with a brief description of the historical setting and situation, then puts players in the role of a slave who must forge a path north through counties and across rivers.
 Players weigh risks and choose whether to divide their trips into longer or shorter segments through Underground Railroad safe houses.
 All decisions carry the risk of capture and the possibility of lowering your energy bar, which is meant to represent the fatigue felt by escapees during their flight.
-There's as much chance that you will be captured and marched back to your master as finding a new life in the North.
+There's as much chance that you'll be captured and marched back to your master as that you'll find a new life in the North.